Assurance Wireless offers services similar to Safelink Wireless in getting senior citizens free access to cell phones.

 Qualifications For Assurance Wireless

 In order to qualify for the program, your total household income must be at or below 135% of the federal poverty guidelines in states that follow the federal eligibility criteria, OR you currently qualify for one of the following programs…

-- Medicaid (this is how Mom qualified…I merely sent in her Medicaid number and 5 days later the phone, which you can see opposite, arrived)
+- Medicaid (this is how Mom qualified…I merely sent in her Medicaid number and 5 days later the phone, which you can see below, arrived)